 The bill provides statutory authorization and guidelines for private barrel selection events and allows each distillery that sells souvenir bottles and provides free samples to establish one satellite tasting room each.
 HB 500 also lets distillers create exclusive bottles, which can be sold only in-person in their gift shops and tasting rooms.
 The bill also allows distilleries to sell at fairs, festivals and farmer's markets.
 These privileges will drive community development, create jobs and attract new and repeat visitors.

-Updates the 2020 national model legislation for Direct- to-Consumer Shipping
+Updates the 2020 national model legislation for Direct- to-Consumer Shipping to be a national model and helps to lay the groundwork for other states to pass reciprocal laws.

 (Rep. Adam Koenig)